-Some Funkoverse games include items.
-Each team chooses one item and gives it to a character by putting it in that character's hand before starting the game.
+Each player chooses one item and gives it to a character by putting it in that character's hand before starting the game.
 Place the item card near that character's card to remind you of the rules.
 Basic characters cannot be given items.